 \subsection{Learning Underlying Structure of a Time Series}

-We hypothesised that time series data, regardless of the prediction tasks, have underlying structure.
+We hypothesized that time series data have an underlying structure regardless of the prediction tasks.
 To elaborate, for a time series $\{X_t\}_{t=1}^{T}$ {\it interrelation} between time stamps $i$ and $j$ are larger for closer time stamps.
-Note that we do not mean this in mathematically rigorous manner.
-Although this hypothesis seems rather trivial, learning relevant structures without inductive bias requires extremely large amount of data \cite{dosovitskiy2020image}.
-In order to observe this behavior experimentally, we trained an extremely simple single block transformer with minimal amount of parameters.
-Though the model is too small to be useful for any kind of real world tasks, it cannot be larger for the current size of the data sets.
-The target task was guessing the value of randomly chosen position on the eICU data set \cite{devlin2018bert} which is explained in detail in section \ref{datasets}.
-As shown in the Figure \ref{figure:1}, we observed how the values of the attention matrix changes with respect to the percentage of the data set used in training.
+Note that we do not mean this in a mathematically rigorous manner.
+Although this hypothesis seems rather trivial, learning relevant structures without inductive bias requires a tremendous amount of data \cite{dosovitskiy2021image}.
+In order to observe this behavior experimentally, we trained an extremely simple single-block transformer with a minimal amount of parameters.
+Though the model is too small to be useful for any real-world tasks, it is sufficient for the purpose of testing our hypothesis considering the size of the available data sets.
+The target task was guessing the value of a randomly chosen position on the eICU data set \cite{devlin2018bert}, which is explained in detail in section \ref{datasets}.
+As shown in Figure \ref{figure:1}, we observed how the values of the attention matrix change with respect to the percentage of the data set used in training.
 The values along the diagonal of the attention matrix can be represented as the {\it interrelation} of a value at a time step to itself.
-We observed that the attention values converge to the diagonal as larger data samples were used.
+We observed that the attention values converged to the diagonal as larger data samples were used.
 Therefore, from this experiment, we drew the following conclusions.
-First, as we proposed in our original hypothesis, there is indeed higher dependency for time stamps that are closer.
-Second, in order to learn this intricate regularity, it requires quite large amount of data even for this extremely simple model.
+First, as we proposed in our original hypothesis, there is indeed a higher dependency on time stamps that are closer.
+Second, learning this intricate regularity requires quite a large amount of data, even for this extremely simple model.

-Inspired from our original hypothesis and these elementary experiments, we came up with the idea of temporal kernels for attention matrices of the Transformers.
-Although the experiments seem to suggest only monotonic kernels, we believe there can be additional dependencies that are unobserved.
-Due to this reason, the kernels should be designed with additional domain knowledge.
+Inspired by our original hypothesis and these elementary experiments, we devised temporal kernels for the Transformers' attention matrices.
+Although the experiments seem to suggest only monotonic kernels, we believe there can be additional unobserved dependencies.
+For this reason, the kernels should be designed with additional domain knowledge.